harshurampur/NationalMap-Catalog/doc/abs-sdmx-json.md

 ### 7. Compile and test!

-Type `gulp build` and try it out in your local NationalMap!
+Type `gulp build` and try it out in your local NationalMap.